MohamedElashri/IsingModel/README.md

   5. repeat 2-4.
   6. calculate Other parameters and plot them

+My code is very well commented with almost every part have comment that explain its function. reading the code should be something easy, just grab a coffee and enjoy.
+I always hated people who don't write enough comments or worse than that don't write any.
+This encouraged me to always to write comments with much details as much as possible.

 ## Physical Model
 Lattice is a periodical structure of points that align one by one.
 2D lattice can be plotted as: